Events on This Day

 1946 - John F. Kennedy, age 29, began his political career by getting elected to the U.S. House of Representatives.
 He became a Congressman from Massachusetts.

 1950 - “The greatest stars of our time on one big program” was the introduction by actress Tallulah Bankhead, who opened the 90-minute Big Show on NBC radio.
 It was a big show all right.
-The peacock saw red as losses exceeded a million dollars in the three years the program was on the air.
+The network saw red as losses exceeded a million dollars in the three years the program was on the air.

 1950 - Billy Graham’s Hour of Decision program was first broadcast, as a live radio program.